Structural Liveness of Conservative Petri Nets: -hardness (a counterpart of Theorem )

-Our proof of Theorem~\ref{thm:lowerbound} draws on ideas from \cite{DBLP:journals/acta/JancarP19}.
+\paragraph{A useful \EXPSPACE-hard problem \Cover.} Our proof of Theorem~\ref{thm:lowerbound} draws on ideas from \cite{DBLP:journals/acta/JancarP19}.
 First, we recall the well-known result presented in \cite{mayr1982complexity} showing that the uniform word problem for commutative semigroups is \EXPSPACE-complete.
 An instance of this problem consists of a~finite alphabet $\Sigma$, a~finite set of equations $u\equiv v$ for $u,v\in\Sigma^*$ (implicitly comprising $ab\equiv ba$ for all $a,b\in\Sigma$), and $u_0,v_0\in\Sigma^*$; the question is whether $u_0\equiv v_0$.
-The crux of the high complexity is the fact that the commutative semigroup defined by $a\equiv b^{2^{2^n}}$, which can be written in space $O(2^n)$ when using binary notation for exponents, can be embedded in a commutative semigroup of size $O(n)$, even when using unary notation for exponents.
-In fact, even the (weaker) \emph{coverability} version in which $u_0,v_0\in\Sigma$ and we ask whether $u_0\equiv v_0w$ for some $w\in\Sigma^*$ is EXPSPACE-complete.
+The crux of the high complexity lies in the fact that the commutative semigroup defined by $a\equiv b^{2^{2^n}}$, which can be written in space $O(2^n)$ when using binary notation for exponents, can be embedded in a commutative semigroup of size $O(n)$, even when using unary notation for exponents.
+In fact, even the (weaker) \emph{coverability} version in which $u_0,v_0\in\Sigma$ and we ask whether $u_0\equiv v_0w$ for some $w\in\Sigma^*$ is \EXPSPACE-complete.
 Moreover, we can assume that in each given equation $u\equiv v$ neither $u$ nor $v$ contains more than one occurrence of any $a \in \Sigma$.
-(The crux is that $aau'\equiv v$ can be replaced with $a_1a_2u' \equiv v$, $a_1 \equiv a$, $a_2 \equiv a$.)
+(The crux is that $aau'\equiv v$ can be replaced with $a_1a_2u' \equiv v$, and $a_1 \equiv a$, $a_2 \equiv a$.)